louiejtaylor/sbx_lewis2015/README.md

 ## Background

-This report uses the [Sunbeam pipeline](https://github.com/sunbeam-labs/sunbeam) to reproduce findings from the 2015 Lewis *et al.* paper entitled "Inflammation, Antibiotics, and Diet as Environmental Stressors of the Gut Microbiome in Pediatric Crohn's Disease" [(PMID: 26468751)](https://www.ncbi.nlm.nih.gov/pubmed/26468751).
-A key finding of this paper was that individuals with Crohn's disease form two distinct clusters by Multidimensional Scaling (MDS)--the dysbiotic cluster tended to have a high human DNA fraction.
-Here, we test whether we can reproduce this finding using the originial data submitted to the SRA, and compare three different read-based classification methods available in Sunbeam or as Sunbeam extensions: Kaiju, Kraken, and MetaPhlAn2.
+This report uses the [Sunbeam pipeline](https://github.com/sunbeam-labs/sunbeam) to reproduce results from the 2015 Lewis *et al.* paper entitled "Inflammation, Antibiotics, and Diet as Environmental Stressors of the Gut Microbiome in Pediatric Crohn's Disease" [(PMID: 26468751)](https://www.ncbi.nlm.nih.gov/pubmed/26468751).
+A key finding of this study was that individuals with Crohn's disease form two distinct clusters by Multidimensional Scaling (MDS)--the dysbiotic cluster tended to have a high human DNA fraction.
+Here, we test whether we can reproduce this observation using the originial data submitted to the SRA, and compare three different read-based classification methods available in Sunbeam or as Sunbeam extensions: Kaiju, Kraken, and MetaPhlAn2.

 ## Installing